upbound/docs/content/cli/command-reference/_index.md

 ## configuration

-The `up configuration` command provides management operations for git-synced configurations on Upbound.
+The `up configuration` command provides management operations for Git-synced configurations on Upbound.

 {{<hint "tip" >}}
 `up cfg` is an alias for `up configuration`.